wz2016/Angular2DemoProject/Angular2DFourHero/README.md

 # Angular 2 Demo project

-This is practise project for understand the Component, tmolates, metadata for the angular2
+This is a practise project for understand the Component, template, and metadata for the angular2